 - 1. The securitization function to create private "safe" assets broke down, as it became apparent that the process ignored some aggregate risks.
 The breakdown had significant real and financial spill-overs - 2.
-Collateral intermediation generated systemic risks, notably the inherent instability of the dealer-bank business model with risk of runs by customers and providers of short-term funding (both retail and institutional) - 3.
+Collateral intermediation generated systemic risks, notably the inherent instability of the dealer-bank business model with risk of runs by customers and providers of short-term funding - 3.
 There was widespread regulatory arbitrage - 4.
 High procyclicality of SBS (with implications for monetary policy) - 5.
-Fiscal risks associated with crisis management in shadow banking - The SBS has many links, internally and between the SBS and banks/SIFIs, involving complex contractual arrangements and many implicit commitments (interconnectedness) - The design of financial instruments changes continuously with financial innovation, and the risks involved in holding those new instruments are often not fully understood by potential investors or even by those who design the instruments.

-Complex systems are hard to resolve in times of stress
+Fiscal risks associated with crisis management in shadow banking - The SBS has many links, internally and between banks and SIFIs, involving complex contractual arrangements and many implicit commitments (interconnectedness) - The design of financial instruments changes continuously with financial innovation, and the risks involved in holding those new instruments are often not fully understood by potential investors or even by those who design the instruments. - Complex systems are hard to resolve in times of stress